aajolly/studynotes/gcp/iam.md

 - Monitor billing and receive alerts.
 - Visualize metrics like CPU usage and network traffic.
 - Incident management and traffic splitting for App Engine.

+# Billing Console Overview
+- Accessed via Navigation Menu → Billing in the GCP Console.
+- Shows monthly consumption, credits, and billing accounts.
+- You can manage payment methods, payment profiles, and transactions.

+## Budgets and Alerts
+- Navigate to Budgets & Alerts → Create Budget.
+- Steps to create a budget:
+    - Name your budget (e.g., My-Budget-Alert).
+    - Select projects to apply the budget to.
+    - Set budget amount (fixed or based on last month’s spend).
+    - Define thresholds (e.g., 25%, 50%, 90%, 100%).
+    - Choose actual vs. forecasted spend.
+    - Optionally, connect to Pub/Sub for automation (e.g., trigger workflows when thresholds are hit).
+- Alerts are sent via email and can be monitored in the console.

+## Exporting Billing Data
+- Go to Billing → Billing Export.
+- Two export options:
+    - BigQuery: For advanced querying and dashboarding.
+    - Cloud Storage: Export as CSV or JSON to a bucket.
+- You must:
+    - Create a BigQuery dataset or Cloud Storage bucket.
+    - Define prefixes and destination.
+    - Enable export and save settings.
+- Transaction History
+    - View detailed usage and charges by service (e.g., Compute Engine, disks).
+    - Credits are shown as offsets to charges.